 triConsistent covers the functionality of both, so providing

 triConsistent alone is sufficient.
-However, if the boolean
+However, if the boolean variant is

 bool consistent(bool check, StrategyNumber n, Datum query, int32 nkeys, Pointer extra_data, bool *recheck, Datum queryKeys, bool nullFlags)